India clarifies foreign investment rules for supermarkets

 However, it was not clear at that stage whether the investment would have to be in new facilities or whether existing assets could be purchased.

-The government’s clarification could encourage global retailers such as Wal-Mart Stores Inc (WMT.N), Carrefour (CARR.PA) and Tesco (TSCO.L) to set up retail stores in India.
+The government’s clarification could encourage global retailers such as Wal-Mart Stores Inc, Carrefour and Tesco to set up retail stores in India.

 So far, the country has not received any applications from foreign supermarket groups to open retail outlets.